matthewkoncz/ds/NOTES.md

 ## Alternative solutions

-- use SSR for SEO reasons
+- use SSR for SEO reasons (if needed)
 - navigation bar on the left/right side of the page
 - use other language/libraries/frameworks
 - build UI with a UI component library (PrimeFaces, Bootstrap, Material)